Where Do Jobs Come From?

 🎬 End scene

 Why do we look to job boards?
 Okay, well it’s obvious why, but of all the options?
 That’s just the most low-hanging fruit.
 This is your life’s work we’re talking about here.
-Why do we apply for the easiest to find jobs and then get surprised when we’re engrossed in this vicious, cutthroat, over-commoditized fight to the death with other candidates?
+Why do we apply for the easiest-to-find jobs …then act SuRpRiSeD when we get stuck in the trenches: a vicious, cutthroat, over-commoditized fight to the death with other candidates?

 The secret problem: